yuemily12/webpage-clipper-indexeddb/README.md

 - `timestamp`: When the page was clipped
 - `content`: The first 100 words of page content

-Let's add three new metadata fields:
+Let's add two new metadata fields:
-1. `favicon`: The website's favicon URL
-2. `wordCount`: The total number of words on the page
+1. `wordCount`: The total number of words on the page
-3. `readingTime`: Estimated reading time in minutes
+2. `readingTime`: Estimated reading time in minutes (calculated by dividing word count by 150 words per minute, for example)

+and if you want to try a more challenging task:
+3. `favicon`: The website's favicon URL

 ### Step 1: Update the Database Schema